 High School Equivalency Diploma (HSE)

 Sandhills Community College currently offers official GED® and HiSET® testing services.
-Various instructional methods available to meet all students’ needs.
+Various instructional methods available to meet all students’ needs including Day, Evening, Online, and Virtual classes.
+All classes are FREE to our students.

 |Mondays-Thursdays||8 am-2 pm||Van Dusen Hall, Pinehurst Campus|